 Conclusion

-Today, we have covered the difference between brand vs performance marketing.
-It is evident that striking a balance between performance marketing and brand marketing leads to long-term growth and success.
+Today, we have covered the difference between brand and performance marketing.
+Striking a balance between performance and brand marketing leads to long-term growth and success.

-Focusing just on performance marketing to increase short-term conversions without incorporating a brand marketing plan will negatively influence your company’s potential to expand.
+Focusing solely on performance marketing to increase short-term conversions without incorporating a brand marketing plan will negatively influence your company’s potential for expansion.

 scaleo - affiliate marketing tool for data-driven decisions